Robb-ED/Gentianella-calcis-thesis/Chapter 2/README.md

 ## 4: Other analyses
 Various approaches were then used to explore patterns of genetic diversity and population connectivity in the SNP data.

+## 5: *TreeMix* for *OptM*
+This script randomly subsamples data from the *TreeMix* input file created previously to create new input files that contain random 80% subsets of the original.
+These are then used to run *TreeMix*.
+This process allows the calculation of the optimal number of migration edges in *OptM*.